 One of the minor details on the spec sheet is Gigabit LTE, or Cat 16 support.
 This means that the mobile connection on this phone has the potential to be really fast, if you have network support for it.
 In the UK that falls to EE, with the company rolling out support in big cities first.
 We've found the Note 8 to offer good, solid, network reception, as well as excellent Wi-Fi performance.

-The long and short of it is that the Galaxy Note 8 performs like the flagship phone that it is.
-There's little that makes it stumble and it can compete with if not exceed the performance of most other devices of 2017.
-As we said, moving into 2018 it's now bettered, but it still stands-up as a leading device.
+The long and short of it is that the Galaxy Note 8 performs like the flagship phone that it launched as.
+There's little that makes it stumble and it can compete with if not exceed the performance of most other devices of 2017 and some of 2018.
+Moving into 2018 it's now bettered, but it still stands-up as a leading device.

 But then we come to battery life.

 Samsung Galaxy Note 8 review: Battery life